CODE OF CONDUCT FOR LES GRAPPES' PARTNER WINEMAKERS

-Winemakers chosen for their commitment from the land to the bottle
+Winemakers selected for their commitment from vineyard to bottle

-Les Grappes is committed to interacting with its winegrowers while respecting the company's core principles: cooperation, responsibility, integrity, safety, and long-term development.
-This Winegrower Code of Conduct is an integral part of Les Grappes' CSR policy.
-The winegrower commits to complying with these rules in all their activities, and with regard to their own stakeholders and winegrowers in France and around the world concerning:
+Les Grappes is committed to working with its WINEMAKERS in accordance with the company’s core principles: cooperation, responsibility, integrity, safety, and long-term development.
+This Code of Conduct for Winemakers is an integral part of Les Grappes’ CSR policy.
+Winemakers agree to comply with these rules in all their activities, and in their dealings with their own stakeholders and fellow winemakers in France and around the world, regarding:

 Compliance with laws and regulations in the workplace

-The winemaker must comply with all local and, at a minimum, international laws and regulations outlined in this Code of Conduct, including in countries where the law is not enforced.
-The winemaker commits to extending this policy to its own winemakers and subcontractors.
+The WINEMAKER must comply with local and, at a minimum, international laws and regulations set forth in this Code of Conduct, including in countries where such laws are not enforced.
+The WINEMAKER agrees to extend this policy to its own WINEMAKERS and subcontractors.

 Continuous improvement

-The winemaker must incorporate into their operations procedures relating to the environment, occupational health and safety, human rights, and working conditions.
-The winemaker must maintain these procedures, which include:
+The WINEMAKER must incorporate practices related to the environment, occupational health and safety, human rights, and working conditions into their operations.
+The WINEMAKER must maintain these practices, which include:

 performance evaluation,